Lovely Terrain & Climate, Slow Pace w/ High Crime

 Beautiful terrain is made up of small rolling hills.
 The region is known as "Green Country" within the state and to locals due to lush green landscape.
 Steady annual rainfall.
 Climate is highly conducive to outdoor recreation and scenic retreats.
 Summers get hot, but not unbearable.
 The wind blows offering a cool breeze, and relief can be found in the shade... unlike in hot subtropical climates.
 Actually experience four seasons.
 Moderate to severe winters include snow and occasional ice.
 Downside is area is prone to tornadoes and strong, threatening thunderstorms which often wreak havoc causing damage to homes, and homeowners repeatedly suffer inconvenient and bothersome power outages.

 Route 66 remains a historic landmark and offers nostalgia.
 Native American culture is refreshingly prominent and historically preserved.

 Culture can be found in the downtown art district, which has been recently renovated to include Guthrie Green - a park and music venue - and at the famous Cain's Ballroom where legendary musicians/artists perform.

 The Philbrook Museum is a desirable destination for European art lovers.
 Villa Philbrook (Philips Oil) is a 72-room Mediterranean style mansion which revisits the wealth Tulsa once accrued.
 Nearby are both the Linnaeus and Rose Gardens.

 The Gilcrease Museum of Native American Art and Western History is located in Osage Hills, west of downtown Tulsa.
 The Gilcrease Museum truly is a treasure.
 It is home to numerous works - most notably CM Russell, Frederic Remington (paintings and bronze statues) and Central & South American artifacts.
 Currently, the largest Native American art collection in the United States is housed here.
 The Gilcrease also partnered with the University of Tulsa (TU) to create an elite Masters of Museum Science and Studies program.

-Quaint and charming Utica Square offers high-end retail shops and eateries.
+Quaint and charming Utica Square offers sophisticated and high-end retail shops and eateries in a refreshingly beautiful setting.

 Higher Education institutions are reputable, accredited and

 No professional sports reside in Tulsa, therefore college sports rule.
 (Good luck ignoring this one!)

 No shortage of medical physicians in the region.
 Healthcare is mediocre although it improves within the University Healthcare System.

 Slow and backward/Lacks fast economic growth.